Trinity has been a worship center for Deaf

 The order of service has its roots in the traditional Lutheran liturgy, and the Holy Eucharist (communion) is celebrated every Sunday.
 Deaf members and friends frequently gather for fellowship after worship in the adjacent Hintz Room.
 Trinity has free secure parking available in their Fifth Street lot with spaces designated for special needs.
 Trinity has a handicap accessible entrance located on Washington Street.

-Trinity Deaf also have a vibrant outreach program, “I Can,” that meets the first Saturday of the month at 10:30 AM from October to May.
+Members of Trinity Deaf began and are still involved with the community outreach program program, “I Can,” that meets the first Saturday of the month at 10:30 AM from October to May.
 The mission of this support group is to foster a positive social environment for adults with mental health issues.
 This program is supported in part by the Reading Mental Health Association.
 The group meets for Bible study, followed by lunch, Bingo, and fellowship.

 Deaf Ministry History